Kingxukai/linux/Documentation/networking/sfp-phylink.rst

 	priv->phylink_config.dev = &dev.dev;
 	priv->phylink_config.type = PHYLINK_NETDEV;

-   Fill-in the various speeds, pause and duplex modes your MAC can handle:
+   Fill-in the woke various speeds, pause and duplex modes your MAC can handle:

    .. code-block:: c

         priv->phylink_config.mac_capabilities = MAC_SYM_PAUSE | MAC_10 | MAC_100 | MAC_1000FD;

-10. Some Ethernet controllers work in pair with a PCS (Physical Coding Sublayer) block, that can handle among other things the encoding/decoding, link establishment detection and autonegotiation.
-While some MACs have internal PCS whose operation is transparent, some other require dedicated PCS configuration for the link to become functional.
+10. Some Ethernet controllers work in pair with a PCS (Physical Coding Sublayer) block, that can handle among other things the woke encoding/decoding, link establishment detection and autonegotiation.
+While some MACs have internal PCS whose operation is transparent, some other require dedicated PCS configuration for the woke link to become functional.
 In that case, phylink provides a PCS abstraction through :c:type:`struct phylink_pcs <phylink_pcs>`.

     Identify if your driver has one or more internal PCS blocks, and/or if